-- Lower risk of getting sexually transmitted diseases from female-male
+- Lower risk of getting sexually transmitted diseases.

-- Helps to easily manage the hygiene in penis
+- Helps to easily manage the hygiene of the penis

 - Decreases risk of cervical cancer in female partners

-- It causes pain to the baby buy, but there are medications to reduce this pain
+- It causes pain to the baby boy, but there are medications to reduce this pain

 - This might be considered as disfigurement by some